 Rooibos tea’s renown in the west would be further boosted during the Second World War, when importing tea from Asian countries was nearly impossible due to the on-going struggle with Imperialist Japan.
 It was during this time that rooibos tea became an excellent alternative and soon found itself being shipped across the globe.

 To start your journey with this extraordinary brew, why not try our Orange and Eucalyptus Rooibos Tea?
 The combination of Australian eucalyptus leaves and zesty oranges is very unique and tasty.
 This eye-catching tea also has a powerful menthol aroma with the fresh taste of eucalyptus and fruity notes of peach and orange.
 If that isn’t adventurous enough for you, then why not go all out with our very own Honeybush Chocolate Cake tea?
-This very unusual creation brings together the great flavours of Honeybush Tea and Chocolate with rosebuds added to round things off.
+This very unusual creation brings together the great flavours of Honeybush Tea and Chocolate with rosebuds added to round things off, shop our Rooibos Tea selection.

 Oolong tea is considered fit for Kings – or to be more accurate, ‘Queens’.
 With her Royal Majesty, Queen Victoria giving Oolong tea her seal of approval in the 19th century, it is no surprise that this brew has seen rapid growth in western markets over the course of the last century.